DEKHTIARJonathan/Born2Data/content/articles/generativemodelling-Part1-BayesianGenerativeModeling.md

 # A Guide Through Generative Models - Index

-Dear fellow machine learner, in this serie of articles, we are going to explore some *Unsupervised Learning algorithms* in the objective to design a **generative system** capable of reproducing new data not existing in the original dataset.
+Dear fellow machine learner, this series of articles will explore some *Unsupervised Learning algorithms* with a focus on **generative systems** capable of reproducing new data not existing in the original dataset.

 * **Part 1 :** Bayesian Inference and Single Mode Learning - *This article*
 * **Part 2 :** Improving Bayesian Inference with Multi-Modes learning - *Coming Soon*